The Office of Undergraduate Research offers several grants to students to fund research projects. You can learn about these opportunities below.

 - Double Hoo Award

-The Double Hoo Research Grant supports pairs of undergraduate and graduate scholars seeking to pursue research together.
-The program is intended to encourage collaborative interaction between the undergraduate and graduate communities throughout the University.
+The Double Hoo supports between 10-15 pairs of undergraduate and graduate students pursuing research together each year.
+The program is intended to build collaborative interactions between the undergraduate and graduate communities throughout the University.
+These collaborations provide opportunities for more advanced research by undergraduates and valuable mentoring experiences for graduate students.

-The Projects in the Arts award is intended to expand students’ opportunities for creative expression and showcase significant accomplishments in the arts.
+The Arts Award is intended to expand students’ opportunities for creative expression and showcase significant accomplishments in the arts.
 The program funds outstanding undergraduate projects in the arts to be carried out in the summer and the upcoming academic year.